(one synonym : Caradrina pygmaea Rambur, 1834)

 ACRONICTINAE, NOCTUIDAE, NOCTUOIDEA

-These Caterpillars are an international agricultural pest on crops and pastures, feeding on many plants, including :
+These Caterpillars are usually green with a pale line along each side, and a dark spot over the second true leg.
+The caterpillars are an international agricultural pest on crops and pastures, feeding on many plants, including :

 as well as various wild hosts, including :

-The caterpillar burrows into the soil below the plant where it pupates without a cocoon.
+The caterpillar burrows into the soil below the plant where it pupates with no obvious cocoon.

 The adult moths are brown with a complex pattern including pale kidney-shaped marks on the forewings.
 The moths have a wingspan of about 3 cms.
 The pheromones of this species have been identified.